RayMick/CarND-Traffic-Sign-Classifier-Project/project2_writeup.md

 * The size of training set is 34799
 * The size of the validation set is 4410
 * The size of test set is 12630
-* The shape of a traffic sign image is 32x32 after resizing
+* <Mark> **The shape of original traffic sign images come in different sizes.
+THE pickled data are resized to 32x32x3 (the last 3 means it is a 3-channel color image).
+And later on in the project, these images are converted to 32x32x1 (single channel grayscale images)** </Mark>
 * The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset.